 We maintain a compensation program for our non-employee directors under which each non-employee director receives the amounts described below for their service on the Board.
 Mr. Hom has waived any compensation for his service as a director.
-Messrs.
-Sugarman and Alvarado, directors who are also employees of the Company, receive no compensation for their service as directors.
+Mr. Sugarman who is also an employee of the Company and Mr. Alvarado, who was an employee of the Company and a director until February 2024, received no compensation for their services as director.
 The following sets forth the terms of the compensation program effective as of April 1, 2023:

 Role Annual Cash Retainer, Paid in Quarterly Installments (\$) Annual Award of Restricted Shares of Common Stock or Common Stock Equivalents (CSEs), at the Director's Option (1) (\$)

-Non-Employee Directors \$ 100,000 \$135,000 (previously \$125,000)
+Non-Employee Directors 100,000 135,000

-Committee Chairs: (p.011000) +220,000)
+Committee Chairs:

-☐ Audit 40,000
+□ Audit 40,000

-☐ Compensation 40,000
+40,000

-☐ Nominating and Corporate Governance 16,000
+□ Nominating and Corporate Governance 16,000 -

-☐ Investment 16,000
+16,000

 Committee Members:

-☐ Audit 15,000
+□ Audit 15,000

-☐ Compensation 15,000 -
+15,000

-☐ Nominating and Corporate Governance 10,000
+□ Nominating and Corporate Governance 10,000 -

-☐ Investment 10,000
+□ Investment 10,000

 Lead Director 75,000